What Do Program Director Do?

 - Broadcast Electronics AudioVAULT FleX

-What work experience do I need to become a Program Director?
+What education is needed to be a Program Director?

 The table below shows some of the most common industries where those employed in this career field work.